dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/camera-control-v2.0.3.md

 **Arguments**

-playCallBackInfo: returns the resolution of the video input.
+`playCallBackInfo`: returns the resolution of the video input.

 **Code Snippet**